chrisli30/RIL-DOCS/Smart Contract Development/Developing Smart Contracts in RSK.md

 truffle(develop)>
 ```

-Solidity compiler compiles all .sol files in contracts folder in the project.
-This compilation is saved in .json files in build folder.
-Have a look at this file, we can find a field call bytecode.
+Solidity compiler compiles all .sol files in the contracts folder in the project.
+This compilation is saved in .json files in the build folder.
+Have a look at this file.
+We can find a field called bytecode.
 This bytecode is the data that will be stored in the blockchain and it's the contract program.

 Finally, we are going to deploy our contracts to our local network: